 Baby bangs are a hairstyle that is created by cutting the bangs very short on the face.
-They should not be more than an inch or two in length and are a bold and fun choice for your little one.
+They should not be over an inch or two long and are a bold and fun choice for your little one.
 It is also an excellent way to draw attention to the face and create a youthful finish.
 Add the bangs to the haircut of your choice because they look great with all hair textures and types.

 5. Shag Haircut

 The shag haircut is a favorite look for boys and girls and can be easily adapted to different lengths and to complement the hair texture.
 The appeal of this cut is that it is unstructured, making it effortless to style and undeniably cool.
-Choppy layers define the shag with volume and the crown and the hair thinning out toward the ends.
+Choppy layers define the shag with volume, the crown, and the hair thinning out toward the ends.